GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

     <summary><b>Click to expand</b></summary>
         <p>Linux comes from an early operating system called Unix.
 Users would connect to multi-user mainframe computers by display and keyboard only.
 Text is very light-weight compared to graphic user interfaces (GUI).
 Interacting with an operating system above the computer components was a "shell".</p>
         <img src="https://cdn-media-1.freecodecamp.org/images/8dQXHBemVAUp4xgVzFqgEHGyNjCsQT0usHBw" alt = "Shell Diagram" width="200"/>
         <p>Users interacted with the system by sending input and receiving output.
 They used programs or commands in a programming language - initially sh, now bash.
 Thus the command line has been the basis of Linux systems ever since.
-It can be confusing to learn but offers the best performance, can be automated with scripts, and many important scientific tools use cli for development.</p>
+It can be confusing to learn but offers the best performance, can be automated with scripts, and many important scientific tools use the CLI for development.</p>
         <br>
 </details>

 <br>

 ### 2.2 Definitions